Accident at Work Claims Solicitors

 Is my employer responsible for my accident?

 Every company that employs staff is responsible for their health and safety whilst they are at work.
-Most accidents at work arise from situations that could have been avoided.
-For example, if you are working in a factory using faulty machinery, the fault having been previously reported and not repaired, then your employer is liable for injuries arising out of the use of the defective machinery and shall compensate you accordingly.
-For this reason the government sets a number of health and safety guidelines that must be followed.
-If the guidelines are not followed and this results in personal injury, then the employer has breached their responsibilities and is liable to compensate you.
+Often accidents at work arise from situations that could have been avoided.
+For example, if you are working in a factory using faulty machinery, the fault having been previously reported and not repaired, then your employer may be liable for injuries arising out of the use of the defective machinery.
+There are statutory obligations upon an employer, set out in health and safety legislation that must be followed.
+A failure to comply with these statutory obligations may give rise to an inference of negligence by the employer.
+You have to prove negligence in order to win a claim.

 What should I do if I have an accident at work?